yuuknishida/Coding-Projects/README.md

 # About: I'm a university student pursuing a Robotics Degree.
 Here are some coding projects I've done so far.

-# Projects
-These are some code projects from class and code I've done myself just for fun.

 ## Slot Machines (Python)

 This is a text based slot machine code that can be run on terminal.
 The user can deposit money to a balance and bet lines and the amount money to bet for each line.